AEGIS-GAME/aegis/config/presets/README.md

 ## Available Presets:

-- `pathfinding-v1&2-assignment.yaml` - Settings for pathfinding assignments v1&2
-- `pathfinding-v3-assignment.yaml` - Settings for pathfinding assignments v3
+- `pathfinding-assignment.yaml` - Settings for pathfinding assignment
-- `multi-agent-assignment.yaml` - Settings for multi-agent assignments
+- `multi-agent-assignment.yaml` - Settings for multi-agent assignment
 - `competition.yaml` - Configuration for competition mode with two teams

 ## Example:

 If you want to use the pathfinding preset:

-1. Open `pathfinding-v1&2-assignment.yaml` or `pathfinding-v3-assignment.yaml` and copy the settings
+1. Open `pathfinding-assignment.yaml` and copy the settings
 2. Open `config/config.yaml`
 3. Replace the relevant sections with the copied settings
 4. Save `config/config.yaml`